Monthly Tech-Tip from Tony Hansen SignUp

 Sieve shaker drawing

 This is the brain-child Kirk Miller at Plainsman Clays.
-If you would like this 3D file in Fusion 360 and STEP formats, it is available in the Files manager in your Insight-live.com account.
+If you would like this 3D file in Fusion 360 and STEP formats, it is available in the Files manager in your Insight-live.com account (click the link below to go straight there).

 Adjusting the amount of vibration is the key to utility